EvernodeXRPL/evernode-docs/docs/source/hosts/sashimono.md

 # Sashimono
-Sashimono is the software which gets installed in your host and responsible of host management.
-This consist of 4 main components.
+Sashimono is the software that gets installed in your host and is responsible of host management.
+This consists of 4 main components.
-Sashimono binaries and located in `/usr/bin/sashimono` and configuration and data are located in `/etc/sashimono`
+Sashimono binaries are located in `/usr/bin/sashimono` and configuration and data are located in `/etc/sashimono`
 - Sashimono agent - Agent tool for instance and resource management
 - Sashi CLI - CLI interface for Sashimono agent
-- Message board - Middleman between xahau ledger and Sashimono
+- Message board - Middleman between Xahau ledger and Sashimono
 - ReputationD - Host reputation management tool